Herrie82/libsandbox/README.md

 You will need to use `sudo` if you did not specify `WEBOS_INSTALL_ROOT`.

+## Unit test

+After you have run `cmake`, you can build the `test-sandbox` unit test by entering:

+    $ make tests

+You will find the `test-sandbox` binary in the current directory.

+To configure the building of `test-sandbox` to be done as part of 'make all', enter:

+    $ cmake -D WEBOS_CONFIG_BUILD_TESTS:BOOL=TRUE ..

 ## Copyright and License Information

-All content, including all source code files and documentation files in this repository are:
+Unless otherwise specified, all content, including all source code files and documentation files in this repository are:

-Copyright (c) 2010-2012 Hewlett-Packard Development Company, L.P.
+Copyright (c) 2010-2018 LG Electronics, Inc.

-All content, including all source code files and documentation files in this repository are:
+Unless otherwise specified or set forth in the NOTICE file, all content, including all source code files and documentation files in this repository are:
 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this content except in compliance with the License.
 You may obtain a copy of the License at